andrew/ultimate-awesome/README.md

 - [awesome-ai-video](https://github.com/xaramore/awesome-ai-video) - A curated list of awesome AI tools for video editing, generation, enhancement, and more.
 - [awesome-glasgow-tech](https://github.com/AddJam/awesome-glasgow-tech) - 🏴󠁧󠁢󠁳󠁣󠁴󠁿 A collection of awesome things for the tech community in Glasgow.
 - [awesome-haxeflixel](https://github.com/And-0/awesome-haxeflixel) - Awesome resources for game development using HaxeFlixel.
-- [awesome-portfolio-websites](https://github.com/Arif-un/awesome-portfolio-websites) -  A curated list of awesome creative personal websites from awesome designers and developers 😎.
 - [awesome-neuromorphic](https://github.com/artiomn/awesome-neuromorphic) - A curated list of awesome neuromorphic frameworks, libraries, resources, and other things.
 - [awesome-ai4code](https://github.com/bdqnghi/awesome-ai4code) - A collection of recent papers, benchmarks and datasets of AI4Code domain.
 - [awesome-decoupled-cms](https://github.com/franz-josef-kaiser/awesome-decoupled-cms) - Awesome list of Headless CMS solutions.
 Hosted and self-hosted.
 Open source as well.
+- [awesome-kernelsu](https://github.com/fynks/awesome-kernelsu) - A curated list of KernelSU & its forks, tools, modules, and documentation.
 - [awesome-semantic-web](https://github.com/jbenner-radham/awesome-semantic-web) - A curated list of various semantic web and linked data resources.
 - [awesome-loopring](https://github.com/Loopring/awesome-loopring) - A curated list of awesome things built on Loopring.
 - [awesome-code-streamers](https://github.com/lucasfloriani/awesome-code-streamers) - List of code streamers from multiples plataforms like Twitch, YouTube, etc.